Topological Linear System Identification via Moderate Deviations Theory: Numerical Example

 and simulate system~\eqref{eq:LTI:system} for both $\theta_1$ and $\theta_2$ defined as in Section~\ref{interconnections} starting from $E=10^3$ initial conditions $x_0\overset{i.i.d.}{\sim}\mathcal{N}(0,I_4)$ with $S_w=I_4$.
 Each initial condition leads to a trajectory under both $\theta_1$ and $\theta_2$ from which we construct the corresponding least squares estimators $\widehat{\theta}^{(i)}_{j,T}$, $i=1,\dots,E$, $T=1,\dots,10^3$, $j\in \{1,2\}$.
 Averaging over the $E$ simulation runs yields the empirical probability that~$\widehat{\theta}_{j,T}$ or its reverse $I$-projection are topologically equivalent to the true system matrix $\theta_j$.

-Figure~\eqref{fig:num} compares the bounds on the misclassification probability derived in Theorem~\ref{thm:topo:equiv:rate} for $a_T= T^{\frac{1}{1+\epsilon}}$ with $\epsilon=10^{-9}$ against the empirical probabilities.
+Figure~\ref{fig:num} compares the bounds on the misclassification probability derived in Theorem~\ref{thm:topo:equiv:rate} for $a_T= T^{\frac{1}{1+\epsilon}}$ with $\epsilon=10^{-9}$ against the empirical probabilities.
 Here, $\mathcal{P}(\widehat{\theta}_{j,T}^{(i)})$ is computed via~\eqref{equ:rev;I:proj:comp} for $\delta=10^{-9}$.
 As expected, the projection accelerates topological identification, and block-diagonal system matrices are easier to identify.
-All experiments are implemented in MATLAB.

 [title={Bibliography}]